seattle-javascript-401d25/05-linked-lists/README.md

   * **__test__/** -- directory for holding your programs unit and integration tests

 #### Testing
-  * write at least three test assertions for each method of your Linked List class
+  * write at least two test assertions for each method of your Linked List class
   * organize your tests into appropriate describe/it blocks for test output readability

 ####  Documentation